paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 7. A CSP SHOULD have a live operator participate in-person with the applicant for the entirely of the identity proofing and registration session.
 6. The CSP SHALL require operators to have undergone a training program to detect potential fraud.
 7. The CSP SHALL employ tamper detection and resistance features appropriate for the environment in which it is located.
 For example, a kiosk located in a restricted area or one where it is monitored by a trusted individual requires less tamper detection than one that is located in a semi-public area such as a retail store.
-8. All communications between the kiosk and the CSP shall take place over a mutually-authenticated encrypted session that securely authenticates the kiosk.
+8. All communications between the kiosk and the CSP shall take place over a mutually authenticated encrypted session that securely authenticates the kiosk.

 ##4.4.
 Identity Assurance Level 1